 So how do you start deciding where to place bike lanes?
 The best strategy is to build bike lanes where people are already cycling.
 Usually there will be people cycling in your city along certain corridors regardless of the lackluster state of cycling infrastructure.
 This may include streets like 102 Avenue in Edmonton or 10th Avenue in Vancouver.
 These are often called desire lines, which represent a disconnect between how we design our cities and how people actually want to use them.
 The best way to understand a desire line is to go to your local park and look for the diagonal dirt lines cutting through a grassy area.
 People will always opt to take the shortest route regardless of how you want them to behave.
 Besides the small sampling of corridors that people may be using, how else can we find these desire lines?

 Luckily insurance companies and police often keep detailed records of the vehicle collisions with people walking and cycling.
-Take for example the City of Edmonton’s whopping 1,070 vehicle collisions (2009-2014) with people cycling that is now available thanks due to the hard work of the Paths for People advocacy group (unfortunately the city uses an arcane in-house geocoding format for the collision locations and fortunately I have went through and manually entered each of the collisions into a map so that no one ever has to do this again.
+Take for example the City of Edmonton’s 1,070 vehicle collisions (2009-2014) with people cycling that is now available thanks due to the hard work of the Paths for People advocacy group (unfortunately the city uses an arcane in-house geocoding format for the collision locations and fortunately we have went through and manually entered each of the collisions into a map so that no one ever has to do this again.
 The geocoded data can be downloaded here).
-Quite frankly this is a failure of the city and an abdication of their responsibilities to their citizens, to have accepted 1,070 vehicle collisions with people cycling as a necessary evil of maximizing traffic flow.
-With this many people being injured and killed every year the city should have taken action.

 Typically collision data is used for safety improvement projects.
 However mapping this data can serve as a proxy for cycling volumes to reveal patterns about where people are cycling.
 These patterns often materialize themselves along corridors demonstrating latent demand for safe, convenient and comfortable protected cycling lanes.
 For example with Edmonton it is very clear that people want to be cycling on 76 Avenue, 82 Avenue, 100 Avenue, 103 Avenue, 104 Avenue, 107 Avenue, 109 Street and so on.
 Of course you have to take the road dimensions into account when considering bike lanes on these streets, and the political willingness to tackle the public’s perceptions.